 Have you ever picked up a beloved ring only to realize it no longer fits?
 You know it needs to be resized, but where do you go and how much should you expect to pay?
 We’ve provided all the information you need to consider when resizing a ring and also compiled a handy list of stores that will resize your ring for you.

-How Much Does It Cost to Resize a Ring?
+- How Much Does It Cost to Resize a Ring?

-To change the size of a a ring, the jeweler will cut open the shank, or the bottom, of the ring.
+To change the size of a ring, the jeweler will cut open the bottom of the ring.
 The jeweler will then cut away metal to make the ring smaller or add metal to make the ring larger.
 Then the jeweler will solder together all the metal to make the ring a complete circle again.
-The cost to size a simple ring larger is approximately $45 to $85, depending on the metal.
+The cost to size a simple ring larger is approximately $45 – $85, depending on the metal.
 The cost to size a simple ring smaller is approximately $20 – $45.

-How Long Does It Take to Resize a Ring?
+How Long Does It Take?

 Metals such as platinum and rose gold require special tools and extra care to keep the metal from cracking.
 Rose gold and platinum rings may take extra time to resize at an additional cost.

 Mark Hadley from Hadley’s House of Diamonds briefly explains the fundamentals of resizing in this quick video:

 Not all rings can be easily resized.
 Some customers prize newer metals such as titanium and tungsten for their strength and durability.
 However, these same features make them very difficult for a jeweler to manipulate.
 Rings made of tungsten can’t be resized.
 Rings made of titanium can be resized, but not all jewelers will accept the task, and those that will usually charge higher prices.